jelmerp/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoc at Duke University studying diversification of Madagascar's mouse lemurs using genomic data.
 Previously, I've worked on sympatric speciation and admixture in Cameroon crater lake cichlids at UNC Chapel Hill.
-My PhD dissertation was on coloration genetics and speciation genomics in two European crow taxa: carrion and hooded crows.
+My PhD research, done at Uppsala Universy in Sweden, was on coloration genetics and speciation genomics in two European crow taxa: carrion and hooded crows.